 To maintain ≥ 80% vaccination coverage of the population in areas at risk of yellow fever

 It is also helpful to reduce the number of mosquitoes and limit mosquito bites by using diethyltoluamide (DEET), mosquito netting, and protective attire.
-During jungle outbreaks, people should evacuate the area until they are immunized.
+The occurrence of death in monkeys due to yellow fever often indicates that jungle outbreaks are occurring with the risk of spillover to people.
+Unvaccinated individuals in these regions should evacuate the area until they are immunized.
 Prompt mass yellow fever vaccination of the population is used to control an ongoing yellow fever outbreak through immunization.
 A single dose of vaccine can provide life-long immunity against yellow fever.

 The yellow fever vaccine is contraindicated in the following: